When the Wind Blows (1986 film): Production

 The film was Briggs' second collaboration with TVC, after their efforts with a special based on another work of his, The Snowman, in 1982.
-It was distributed by Recorded Releasing in the UK, and by Kings Road Entertainment in the United States.
 A subsequent graphic novel by Briggs, Ethel and Ernest (1998), makes it clear that Briggs based the protagonist couple in When the Wind Blows on his own parents.

 When the Wind Blows is a hybrid of traditional and stop-motion animation.
 The characters of Jim and Hilda Bloggs are hand-drawn, as well as the area outside of the Bloggs' house, but their home and most of the objects in it are real objects that seldom move but are animated with stop motion when they do.
 The stop motion environments utilised are based on the style used for the Protect and Survive public information films.
 "Protect And Survive" is also featured as the booklet that Jim takes instructions from to survive the nuclear attack.